deceptionlogic/splunk_ta_deceptionlogic/README.md

 ## Dashboard

-1. Select Splunk_TA_deceptionlogic app in the Splunk UI.
-Go to Dashboards and click on Deception Logic Events.
+1. Select splunk_ta_deceptionlogic app in the Splunk UI.
+Go to Dashboards and click on __Deception Logic Events__.